 Compare other federal and state exemptions. |

-In New Mexico, the homestead exemption applies to the dwelling and the land.
+In New Mexico, the homestead exemption applies to the residential dwelling and the land.
 If the homeowner does not own the land, the homeowner must be leasing or purchasing the land.

 You can file for bankruptcy in New Mexico after living there for more than 180 days.
-However, you must live in New Mexico much longer before using New Mexico exemptions—at least 730 days before filing, to be exact.
+However, you must live in New Mexico much longer before using New Mexico exemptions, at least 730 days before filing, to be exact.
 Otherwise, you'd use the previous state's exemptions.

 But suppose you lived in multiple states during the two years before filing for bankruptcy.
-In that case, you'd use the exemptions of the state you lived in for most of the 180 days before the two-year period that immediately preceded your filing.
+In that case, you'd use the exemptions of the state you lived in for most of the 180 days before the two-year period immediately preceding your filing.
 (11 U.S.C. § 522(b)(3)(A).)
 Learn more about filing for bankruptcy after moving to a new state.

 You'll find New Mexico's homestead exemption in the New Mexico Statutes Annotated at § 42-10-9 in the New Mexico's online law library and on the New Mexico Compilation Commission website.
 Learn about finding state statutes in Laws and Legal Research.

-Did you know Nolo has been making the law easy for over fifty years?
-It's true—and we want to make sure you find what you need.
+Did you know Nolo has made the law easy for over fifty years?
+It's true, and we want to ensure you find what you need.
 Below you'll find more articles explaining how bankruptcy works.
 And don't forget that our bankruptcy homepage is the best place to start if you have other questions!

 Our Editor's Picks for You |